estellaarrieta/aebn-vod-downloader/README.md

 ```
 python aebn_dl.py list.txt
 ```
-It will download the videos in parallel with a default of 10 threads.
+It will download the videos in parallel with a default of 5 threads (concurrent downloads).
 The download queue will keep replenishing to the set maximum threads, until all the URL's are processed.
 You can change the threads with the `-t/--threads` argument.

 **Please don't abuse this feature, hammering the servers with high concurrent downloads might throttle the http connections, or possibly get your IP blocked.
 So use with caution and try to stay under the radar.**